Downloadable “After the Diagnosis” Toolkit

 Seek Out Intervention Services

 If your child is under age 3, work with an early childhood interventionist.
-Babies who are visually impaired are eligible for early intervention services.
+Babies who are blind or low vision are eligible for early intervention services.
 The professionals you’ll meet through early intervention have skills and experience that can help your family through the first few years of your baby’s life.
 For information and referral to services near you consult the lead agencies for early intervention in your state.

 If your child is over age 3, work with a teacher of students with visual impairments.
-Children who have a visual impairment that impacts their education typically qualify for services from a teacher of students with visual impairments and an orientation and mobility specialist.
+Children who have blindness or low vision that impacts their education typically qualify for services from a teacher of students with visual impairments and an orientation and mobility specialist.
 These professionals work with children to help maximize their educational potential.
 Contacting your school district’s special education office is the first step to locating services for your child.

 Keep Good Records